hotwax/oms-documentation/e-bike/flows.md

+---
+description: Learn about the flows in E-bike.
+---

 ## Inventory
 E-Bike operates mainly on pre-orders and they do not use any ERP system.
 E-Bike manually maintains its inventory through an Excel sheet and manually uploads it to HotWax commerce through the EXIM page.